gbvbahia01/Make/README.md

 ```

 You can get a XML setup file example in src/test/resource folder from Make project.<br>
-From now I will call it make.xml.
+From now I will call it make.xml.<br>
 Let's take a look in the make.xml file.<br>
 The make.xml is divided in 3 parts:<br>
 <b>Setup Tag </b><br>
 ```<XML>